Marilyn Monroe's EXACT Beauty Products (& Where to Get Them)

 6 Unknown Products- no guesses here.
 The pictures are all too blurry to definitively get an answer.
 But it seems reasonable to infer that most of the components were housing lipstick by Max Factor, and the white one could be Max Factor's "Erase" product, or a white eye shadow stick.

 I don't want to mistakenly label any of these, and since I don't definitively know the brands or specifications of each, I plead the fifth.
 Two eye or lip liners appear to be present, as well as 1-2 types of rouge, three eye shadow pots, one liquid eye liner bottle, and two plastic things.
 Again, I'm not guessing.
 I'm only giving you what I know.

 I don't want to mistakenly label any of these either, and since I don't definitively know the brands or specifications of each, I plead the fifth.
-The blue brush would appear to be a toothbrush, but I've been wrong before.
-It also appears that 5 Elizabeth Arden eye shadow sticks (3 in shade 'Pearly Blue') and a bottle of liquid eyeliner are present- but that's just educated guesses.
+The blue brush would appear to be a brush for mascara application, teeth, or eyelashes, but I've been wrong before.
+It also appears that 5 Elizabeth Arden eye shadow sticks (3 in shade 'Pearly Blue') and a bottle of liquid eyeliner are present- but that's just an educated guess.

 Unknown Product (appears to be a tiny perfume sample)

 Unknown Product (would appear to be a small makeup brush- lips perhaps)

 Two Unknown Tan Products (they appear to be shades from Lilly Dache's 'Starry Eyes' Eye Shadow line)

 Most likely Lilly Dache's 'Starry Eyes' (the shade is mostly likely 'Lilac')

 Unknown Brand of Bobby Pins (does it even matter, anyway?)